QIMERIC/Digi/README.md

 ## Contact

-If you have any questions, please feel free to contact me through email: corowne@gmail.com
+If you have any questions, please feel free to contact me through email: corowne@gmail.com"# Digi"